Extremal Eigenvalues of Weighted Steklov Problems: Numerical Algorithms and Results

 \begin{rem}[Consistency of numerical results with the analysis] The numerical experiments confirm our analytical findings.
 In the minimization problem the optimizer is of bang--bang type, in agreement with Theorem~\ref{thm:existmin}.
 Moreover, for both minimization and maximization the computed optimizers satisfy the optimality conditions obtained in Theorems \ref{thm:OCmin}-\ref{thm:OCmaxandexist} expected of an optimizer.
 In the minimization case we also observe that the set where the optimizer equals $\beta$ is disconnected, with at least $m$ connected components corresponding to the number of zeros of the associated eigenfunctions, see Corollary \ref{cor:disconnectedOptimSet}.
 For the maximization problem with $k=1$, the optimizer is the constant function, in accordance with Theorem~\ref{thm:MaxExistAnalSol}.
 Finally, in this case we also have several maximizers with different profiles, which is consistent with Remark~\ref{rem:distmaximizers}. \end{rem} \begin{rem}[Limitations of the numerical method] While the method of particular solutions provides an efficient tool for the disk and other simply connected planar domains, it also has limitations.
 The approach relies on explicit harmonic basis functions in polar coordinates, which restricts its applicability to domains where such expansions are convenient.
 For more general geometries, constructing appropriate basis functions or ensuring accurate sampling along $\partial \Omega$ becomes more involved, and the conditioning of the matrices $A$ and $B$ may deteriorate.
 In higher dimensions, the method could be less practical, since the analogue of the Fourier--harmonic basis may lead to large-scale, ill-conditioned systems.
-For such cases, finite element or boundary element methods may provide more robust alternatives, albeit at a higher computational cost. \end{rem}
+For such cases, finite element or boundary element methods may provide more robust alternatives, albeit at a higher computational cost. \end{rem} \begin{rem} The minimization and maximization problems considered in this paper may admit multiple global optimizers.
+Such non-uniqueness is intrinsic and is common in optimization problems for eigenvalues and optimal shapes, see for example \cite{henrot2006extremum}.
+It may arise from different mechanisms: on symmetric domains such as the disk, rotational invariance implies that any rotation of an optimizer is again optimal, while more generally the threshold structure induced by the optimality conditions can lead to densities attaining the same extremal value.
+The numerical algorithm is therefore not intended to select a distinguished optimizer, but converges to one admissible solution satisfying the optimality conditions; different initializations may lead to different, but equally optimal, density profiles. \end{rem}